Janmark has hat trick to lead Vegas to Game 7 win over Wild

 Theodore snapped a scoreless series drought with assists on Pacioretty and Whitecloud’s goals.

-After playing aggressively through the first two periods, once again dominating the second, the Knights played low-risk hockey in the third while keeping the Wild at bay until Janmark scored his second after Nicolas Roy stripped Ryan Suter behind the net.
+After playing aggressively through the first two periods, the Knights played low-risk hockey in the third while keeping the Wild at bay until Janmark scored his second after Nicolas Roy stripped Ryan Suter behind the net.
 Roy fed Janmark, who snapped the puck over Talbot’s far shoulder.
 Janmark’s empty-netter with a little more than three minutes left put the game out of reach.

+“We knew it was going to be a really tough series,” DeBoer said.
+“I guess that’s what you get for tying for the most points in the league, is to get an opponent like that.”

+Next stop: Denver, where the other team with the most points in the league awaits.

 —